Help Center/ Cloud Container Engine/ Best Practices/ Networking/ Configuring Passthrough Networking for a LoadBalancer Service

 This section describes how to create a Deployment using an Nginx image and create a Service with passthrough networking enabled.

-1. Use the kubectl command line tool to connect to the cluster.
-For details, see Connecting to a Cluster Using kubectl.
+1. Use kubectl to access the cluster.
+For details, see Accessing a Cluster Using kubectl.

 2. Use the Nginx image to create a Deployment.